-The company was incorporated on 26 January 2010 and issues bonds under the ESB and the ESB Finance DAC €5bn EMTN Programme, which is fully, irrevocably and unconditionally guaranteed by ESB.
-At 31 December 2019, the company holds external debt as set out in Note 9 to the financial statements.
-ESB was rated A- by Standard & Poor's and A3 (equivalent to A-) by Moody's in November 2019.
-The outlook on both agencies at year end was 'stable'.
+The company was incorporated on 26 January 2010 and issues bonds under the ESB and the ESB Finance DAC \notin 5bn EMTN Programme, which is fully, irrevocably and unconditionally guaranteed by ESB.
+At 31 December 2020, the company holds external debt as set out in Note 9 to the financial statements.
+ESB was rated A- by Standard & Poor's in June 2020 and A3 (equivalent to A-) by Moody's in April 2021.
+The outlook of both agencies was 'stable'.